stevespages/events/README.md

 The description here is for the behavious of this function when an *Events* object and associated PDO Database object are not supplied as arguments.
 The behaviour when they are supplied is described in the section on the *Events* class.

-If this argument is supplied with the value, false, for the first and last arguments ($db and $events) it will return an array of days for month specified by the $yr and $mth arguments.
-Where a month does not start on a Monday the first week will contain days from the previous month.
-Where a month does not end on a Sunday the last week will contain days from the next month.
+If this argument is supplied with the value, false, for the first and last arguments ($db and $events) it will return an array of days for the month specified by the $yr and $mth arguments.
+Where a month does not start on a Monday, the first week will contain days from the previous month.
+Where a month does not end on a Sunday, the last week will contain days from the next month.
 An example of an array returned from this function is shown below.

 Note that days from the previous month have a value of *"prev"* for the *"prev-curr-nxt"* key.
 Other days have *"curr"* or *"nxt"* indicating whether they are days from the month that was used in the $mth argument (*"curr"*) or the next month (*"nxt"*)